 The report suggests that indoor particulate matter air pollution from the burning of solid fuels for heating and cooking caused 4.3 million deaths in 2012, and outdoor particulate matter air pollution caused an additional 3.7 million deaths globally.

-The highest number of deaths from air pollution are to be found in low- and middle-income countries in South-East Asia (3.3 million deaths) and the Western Pacific (2.6 million deaths).
+The highest number of deaths from air pollution is to be found in low- and middle-income countries in South-East Asia (3.3 million deaths) and the Western Pacific (2.6 million deaths).

 Exposure to particulate matter air pollution, which “Reducing air pollution, including black carbon soot pollution, can save millions of lives a year, reduce crop losses significantly, and cut the rate of global warming in half and the rate of warming in the Arctic by two-thirds over the next few decades,” said Durwood Zaelke, President of the Institute for Governance & Sustainable Development.
 “With this combination of benefits—healthier citizens, higher crop yields, and half the rate of climate change—reducing air pollutants should be a top priority for sustainable development and climate protection.”